 I love it!
 I love the clever homage to film noir and gangster movies.
 I love the fact that it’s a good thriller as well as a hot lesbian romance.
 I love the tight, well-written script and the black humour.
 I love Jennifer Tilly’s fantastic performance as the femme, gangster moll who’s tired of her work and ready for a real relationship.
 I even love Gina Gershon, who really can’t act for shit (she does that acting with facial expressions thing), but somehow manages to be touching and believable as Corky.
 I love the fact that this film takes its lesbian characters seriously and is not nervous about representing lesbian desire.

 It’s packed full of hot scenes.
 The scene in which Corky and Violet first see each other in the lift – hot.
 The scene in which Corky walks into a lesbian bar with Aretha Franklin’s ‘I never loved a man the way that I love you’ playing in the background – HOT.
 The scene in which Violet seduces Corky – SCORCHING.
 The scene in which Corky and Violet have sex … Well, in fact the film is quite restrained about the sex.
 There is only one sex scene, but it’s a very good one.
-The Wachowskis were smart enough to get Susie Bright to script the scene and, as a result, we finally have a representation of lesbian sex that looks like real lesbian sex – sweat, dirty sheets etc. It’s not romanticised for lesbians and neither does it pander to the heterosexual viewer.
+The Wachowskis were smart enough to get Susie Bright to script the scene and, as a result, we finally have a realistic sex scene which isn’t romanticised for the lesbian audience and neither does it pander to the heterosexual viewer.